OpenUniversity/lookingGlass/README.md

 			 path: '/a/b/bar.json',        // Path to the .json file
 			 map: {m:1, _ts: '0100'},      // The content of the .map file
 			 content: {x:1, _ts: '0101'},  // The content of the .json file
-			 _ts: '0101',                  // The timestamp of the transaction triggerring the mapping
+			 _ts: '0101X',                 // The timestamp of the transaction triggerring the mapping
+			                               // with an X suffix, to make it just one bit later than the
+			                               // unmapping transactions
 			}
 		    ]);
 		    _();